Household Hazardous Waste

 spray-3349588_1920

-Aerosol cans that are completely empty (i.e., no product or propellant remains in the can) may be disposed of in the trash.
-Cans that have any product or propellant remaining inside can be brought in for free to the transfer station for proper disposal through our HHW program.
+Aerosol cans that are empty (i.e., no product or propellant remains in the can) may be disposed of in the trash.
+Cans with any product or propellant remaining inside can be brought in for free to the transfer station for proper disposal through our HHW program.

 Household and Lithium Batteries